I want to send you a paperback copy of the Guerrilla Music Marketing Handbook with free shipping and bonuses! Learn more here ...

 I wouldn’t be doing you any favors if I didn’t also tell you how not to use hashtags in your music marketing efforts.

 • Using too many hashtags is annoying and will turn off followers.
-Pick one or two per tweet or update.
+Pick one to three per tweet or update.
+Although on Instagram you can usually get away with a lot more.

 • Try to avoid always attaching hashtags to the end of your update.
 You’ll get a better response when you cleverly incorporate the hashtags into your tweet, such as “Soul #Massage Is Like a Guided Meditation You Can #Dance to www.SoulMassageMusic.com.”